ArulSelvan-MK/ArulSelvan-MK/README.md

 - 👋 Hi, I’m @ArulSelvan-MK
-- 👀 I’m interested in UX/UI Designing and also coding.
+- 👀 I’m interested in UX/UI Designing and coding.
 - 📫 Reach me in Linkedin- https://www.linkedin.com/in/arul-selvan-2a8a6020a

 <!---